grame-cncm/faust/tools/benchmark/README.md

 - `-ds <factor> to downsample the DSP by a factor (can be 2, 3, 4, 8, 16, 32)`
 - `-filter <filter> for upsampling or downsampling [0..4], 0 means no filtering`

-Using `-single` and additional Faust options (like `-vec -vs 8...`) allows to run a single test with specific options.
+Additional Faust options (like `-dlt 0...`) can be added on the list of all already tested options, to possibly discover a better setup not covered by the standard exploration.

 ## faustbench-wasm